nkinlui/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Hi all, I am a recent graduate at the University of California, Irvine with a bachelors in Computer Science.
+Hi all, I am a recent graduate from University of California, Irvine with a bachelors in Computer Science.

 Avid tech enthusiast and mild tinkerer.